World Trade Centre, Melbourne

 - 2 Cyclops Tailgate Detection Sensors

-A plan was drawn up to control tailgating the key entry points to the offices, limiting access to only authorised occupants and validated visitors.
-As such 2 lanes of EasyGate SG and a single lane of SwingGate where installed and integrated with the existing access control sys-tem at the main reception and a Centurion SwingGate was installed at a secondary entry point.
+A plan was drawn up to control tailgating at the key entry points to the offices, limiting access to only authorised occupants and validated visitors.
+As such 2 lanes of Centurion EasyGate SG and a single lane of SwingGate were installed and integrated with the existing access control system at the main reception and a Centurion SwingGate was installed at a secondary entry point.
 The SwingGates had Cyclops tailgate detection sensors added to them to check for people trying to tailgate behind authorised users.

 “The Centurion EasyGate entry barriers are an important part of the security regime installed in this office building to prevent unauthorised entry without imposing on the design of the main reception but at the same time maintaining an easy user friendly card system which is very important in this kind of building”